 London Luton Airport is located approx. 35 miles north of London city centre.
 The easiest and fastest way to reach Luton from Gatwick is to take the Thameslink train to Luton Parkway Station and continue further on a shuttle bus to Luton Airport.
 The bus journey between the train station and the airport takes approx. 5 minutes.
 The train travel time is usually around 1h20min.
 It is rather difficult to travel between both airports any quicker, even when driving.
 With favourable traffic conditions on the M25 and M1 at least 1h 15m are needed, although usually the trip takes around 1.5 hours or more.

 National Express couch service also covers the Gatwick-Luton route.
 The journey time varies between 2h 20min and 2h 45min.

 The road distance of approx. 40 miles between Gatwick and Heathrow airports, with favourable traffic conditions can be covered under an hour.
 Then again, given the notoriously congested traffic on the M25, it is advisable to leave sufficient amount of time for the transfer.

-When transferring between Gatwick and Heathrow by public transportation, National Express offers the most direct link.
+When transferring to Heathrow by public transportation, National Express offers the most direct link.
 The trip takes approx. 1.5 h, once again, traffic permitting.
 Dedicated bus lanes to Heathrow Airport make bus transfers a bit less dependable on general traffic conditions.

-There are no direct trains between Gatwick and Heathrow, but if you don’t mind going into London city centre, it is possible to travel to the Victoria Station on Gatwick Express and then, further on, on board the Heathrow Express from Paddington Station.
+There are no direct trains from the airport Heathrow, but if you don’t mind going into London city centre, it is possible to travel to the Victoria Station on Gatwick Express and then, further on, on board the Heathrow Express from Paddington Station.
 This is a time consuming solution, allowing you however to see a bit of the British capital, should you have sufficient time between your flights.